Rep. Joyce Beatty, Columbus City Council President Hardin pepper-sprayed during protest

 “Before we knew it, the bikes were going up against a young sister standing next to me,” she said.
 “A gentleman was knocked to the ground and then you know what happened.
 People start pushing and shoving.
 I got caught in the middle of it.

-Beatty said Hardin was pepper sprayed more than she was, adding Boyd was there and managed to get Beatty out of the way.
+Beatty said Hardin was pepper sprayed more than she was, adding Boyce was there and managed to get Beatty out of the way.

 Beatty said she came out to support those protesting injustice.